Fundamentals of the GloBe Rules - Pillar Two

 This course is suitable for practitioners in government such as tax inspectors and newly hired employees who need to build up their knowledge of Pillar Two and government officials from developing countries who regularly encounter issues related to Pillar Two.
 It is equally suitable for the tax advisory industry and large MNE groups, to give their people a good starting point in the complexities of Pillar Two; not to forget anyone who simply desires a foundational understanding of the Pillar One and Two principles.

-Access to the online course is granted for a period of 2 months, from the date of ordering.
+Access to the online course is granted for a period of 2 months, from the date of ordering or the indicated start date.

 Continuing Professional Education (CPE)

-Kindly check with the respective accrediting organization to determine eligibility of CPE credits.
+We recommend you check with your respective accrediting organizations to determine the eligibility of CPE credits.

-Please consult the FAQ for more information.
-Regarding administrative policies such as complaint, cancellation and refund, please refer to our Terms and Conditions or contact info@ibfd.org.
+See our FAQ section for more information.
+Regarding administrative policies such as complaint, cancellation or refund, please refer to our Terms and Conditions or contact us at info@ibfd.org